The Lord’s Supper: Celebrating, Remembering, & Proclaiming Jesus’s Death

 The Lord’s Supper centers on remembering Jesus’s death on our behalf, which Jesus instituted as part of a Passover meal:

 14 When the hour came, he reclined at the table, and the apostles with him.
 15 Then he [Jesus] said to them, “I have fervently desired to eat this Passover with you before I suffer.
 16 For I tell you, I will not eat it again until it is fulfilled in the kingdom of God.”
 17 Then he took a cup, and after giving thanks, he said, “Take this and share it among yourselves.
 18 For I tell you, from now on I will not drink of the fruit of the vine until the kingdom of God comes.”
 19 And he took bread, gave thanks, broke it, gave it to them, and said, “This is my body, which is given for you.
 Do this in remembrance of me.”
-20 In the same way he also took the cup after supper and said, “This cup is the new covenant in my blood, which is poured out for you.
+20 In the same way he also took the cup after supper and said, “This cup is the new covenant in my blood, which is poured out for you.”
 (Luke 22:14–20)

-The Lord Jesus commanded his people to take bread and wine to remember his death—his sacrificial, sin-atoning death that both established the new covenant and accomplished the salvation of his people.
-Jesus knew how easy it is to forget, even those things we claim to be of central importance in our lives.
-Like the first-century Christians, we celebrate the Lord’s Supper in the context of meals.
+The Lord Jesus commands his people to take bread and the cup to remember his death—his sacrificial, sin-atoning death that establishes the new covenant and accomplishes the salvation of his people.
+Jesus knows how easily we forget, even the truths we claim are most central to our faith.
+In the Lord’s Supper, he gives the church a repeated, embodied way to remember his death, give thanks for God’s grace, and proclaim what he has done.

 Detailed Explanation